Thank you for your interest in having your marriage ceremony here at King's Chapel!

 King’s Chapel has been the scene of hundreds of weddings since the Reverend Robert Ratcliffe celebrated New England’s first wedding here on May 18, 1686, only three days after his arrival in Boston.
 Our historic sanctuary built in 1754 provides a beautiful surrounding for friends and family as they witness you exchanging your vows and take another step along life’s journey together.

-Consistent with our welcome of all, we marry couples of any faith or sexual orientation in the inclusive spirit of the One we worship.
+Consistent with our welcome of all, we marry couples of any faith, orientation, and identity in the inclusive spirit of the One we worship.

-If you have any questions about having a wedding at King's Chapel, please contact Julina Rundberg, Parish Administrator, at 617-227-2155 x 108 or at firstname.lastname@example.org.
+If you have any questions about having a wedding at King's Chapel, please contact Laura Zeugner, Worship Coordinator, at 617-227-2155 x 108 or at firstname.lastname@example.org.